Don't Click Play: Composition

+Max addresses comparisons to American singer Lady Gaga (pictured) on the title track of the album.

-Speaking to Rolling Stone, she described "Lovin Myself" as stemming from a realization about self-acceptance and personal growth.
-As described by Billboard, the album cover features Max inside a flaming triangle resembling a play button, gripping its edges.
-Max explained that Dont Click Play was created both as a personal challenge and as proof that she could craft pop songs independently of her past collaborators.
-She noted that the album reflects a variety of moods from the year-and-a-half recording process, with each track designed to be distinct while still contributing to an overarching story.
+Don't Click Play is a pop album that contains dance-pop tracks, featuring what Matthew Dwyer of PopMatters described as "heavy synths, thumping basslines, and skittering beats" that support "lyrically thin premises".
+Max explained that the album was created both as a personal challenge and as proof that she could craft pop songs independently of her past collaborators.
+She further noted that it reflects a variety of moods from the year-and-a-half recording process, with each track designed to be distinct while still contributing to an overarching story.
 Lyrically, the record touches on themes of self-empowerment, online criticism, and recovery from heartbreak.

 The title track addresses comparisons to Lady Gaga and sampling controversies, while songs such as "Know Somebody" draw from her experiences with difficult breakups.
 Max emphasized that the project represents both her musical evolution and her desire to create an album that "feeds the soul".
-In the song, Max is heard singing "She samples, singing Gaga imitations/ Can't kings and queens look good with poker faces?".
-The line not only makes reference to her own hit song "Kings & Queens", but also the breakthrough Lady Gaga hit "Poker Face".
-She continues in the song, brushing off the criticism: "But I'm loving myself even if you hate it".
-According to a report from Rolling Stone, a source close to Max confirmed that the leaked snippet is real and is taken from the title track of her new album Don't Click Play.
+On Rolling Stone, she described "Lovin Myself" as stemming from a realization about self-acceptance and personal growth.
+In the track, Max addresses criticism through self-referential lyrics, singing, "She samples, singing Gaga imitations / Can't kings and queens look good with poker faces?", which nods to both her single "Kings & Queens" and Lady Gaga's "Poker Face".
+She later reinforces the song's defiant tone by declaring, "But I'm loving myself even if you hate it".
+According to Rolling Stone, Max confirmed that the circulating snippet is authentic and originates from the title track of Don't Click Play.